UniqueCas1/Time-Intelligence-Analysis/README.md

-# Electronics LTD Store Time-Intelligence-Analysis
+# ELECTRONICS LTD STORE TIME-INTELLIGENCE-ANALYSIS

 ## Introduction / Overview
 This project focuses on analyzing time-based data to derive meaningful insights that can drive business performance improvements.
 By leveraging various data analysis techniques, I aim to explore trends and patterns relevant to our operational strategies.